Topolectrical circuit realization of topological corner modes: Methods and Appendices

 \subsubsection{Multipolar polarizations in a classical environment}

-It is instructive to understand how bulk topological polarization is \emph{indirectly} but faithfully manifested in classical systems.
-We first connect topological boundary modes with band projectors by observing that they, by virtue of residing within the bulk gap, are necessarily properties of projectors that demarcate a set of negative eigenvalue bands of the impedance operator $\hat J$ from its complement.
+As seen above, the topological nature of a band system is fundamentally encoded in its band projectors.
+But unlike fermionic quantum systems with occupied Fermi seas, there is no Pauli principle for classical excitations in a circuit (but see Ref.~\onlinecite{wimmer2017experimental} for a demonstration of wavepacket pumping in optical systems), and the band projector does not have a direct physical interpretation.
+To understand how bulk topological polarization is \emph{indirectly} but faithfully manifested in a classical circuit, we first connect topological boundary modes with band projectors by observing that they, by virtue of residing within the bulk gap, are necessarily properties of projectors that demarcate a set of negative eigenvalue bands of the impedance operator $\hat J$ from its complement.
 Indeed, the electric polarization in $x$ direction of a crystal is given by the spectral flow of the eigenspectrum of the density operator~\cite{fidkowski2011model,lee2015} $\tilde \rho= \hat P e^{\mathrm{i}2\pi\hat x/L_x}\hat P$, with $\hat P$ the projector onto the filled subspace of bulk bands.
 To identify this spectral flow with physical quantities, we consider the adiabatic deformation

 where $\hat R$ is the projector onto a \emph{real-space} region $R$.
 Under this deformation to the operator $\hat P\hat R \hat P$, the initially equally spaced polarization bands adiabatically accumulate near $1$ and $0$, the eigenvalues of $\hat R$, with the exception of those that traverse this interval due to nontrivial spectral flow.